lejara/Floater/README.md

 # Floater
-A Simple 2D platformer with its own engine.
+A Simple 2D platformer with its engine bits.
 Made in Java.
+Uses the 2D Processing Library https://processing.org/
 ## Building Using Eclipse IDE On Windows

 1. Get egit.
 How to here : https://www.youtube.com/watch?v=ptK9-CNms98